 4. To improve the economic landscape, people have to work in order to contribute.
 Doesn’t it make sense to hire a capable active job seeker as opposed to someone who is already employed?
-My feelings are particularly strong about this now that it’s the holiday seasons, when the unemployed need to buy presents.
+My feelings are particularly strong about this given the pandemic has all but killed many businesses.

-You may reason that the person who leaves a company for the next one will be replaced by a new employee.
+One might reason that the person who leaves an employer for the next one will be replaced by a new employee.
 Not necessarily.
-Companies and organizations aren’t quick to fill vacant positions.
+Employers aren’t quick to fill vacant positions.
 Reviving the weak economy must be a priority of employers.

 Perhaps an active job seeker doesn’t have the latest experience in Java or Salesforce or HR procedures, but they have the motivation and ability to update their skills.
 These candidates will probably make the best employees in the long term, if given the opportunity to learn.

 6. Let’s not forget about emotional intelligence (EQ) which is perhaps more important than expertise in the latest technology.
 Reports claim that people with high EQ are 58% more likely to be successful than those who lack EQ.